Anne Shirley (2025 TV series): Reception

 Following the series premiere, Silverman reviewed the anime's first two episodes, noting that we have to consider "what's being cut" in this adaptation, noting that chapters about "Anne attending church...are abbreviated" while praising the characters in the series and the voice acting of Honoka Inoue, argued that "the moments chosen to animate are perfect", and said that the series is "capturing the beauty of Montgomery's text."
 In her review of the third episode, Silverman described the episode as "beautiful exploration of the various sides of Anne," complete with the iconic breaking of a slate over Gilbert's head by Anne, stated that most of what is being excluded is "the religious bits", and called it fitting that Anne recites part of a verse drama by Robert Browning entitled Pippa Passes in this episode.

 Petrana Radulovic of Polygon praised the anime's interpretation of Anne responding to Gilbert's taunts by smashing "the slate on Gilbert's head...like it's some super-intense anime showdown," asserted that the "only proper way" to adapt the big feelings of the novel is through "an anime adaptation," and said the latter makes sense considering how many elements of the series are present in anime, like "the episodic nature of the chapters" and the close and "almost romantic friendship between Diana and Anne."
 She also stated that this series "fully uses the medium of animation" to bolster elements of the original work.
 Jade King of TheGamer said the series is soft, endearing, and gives off "comforting cottagecore vibes" and "sickeningly sweet energy," calling it the "cutest anime" of Spring 2025, expressing her admiration for how the series depicts Anne as a "spunky, imaginative, undeniably hopeful young girl who...takes everything in stride" and stated it reminded her of Studio Ghibli films like Only Yesterday, When Marnie Was There, and Kiki's Delivery Service, and games such as Stardew Valley, Coral Island, and Fields of Mistria.
 Vera Vargas of CBR praised the ninth episode of the series, calling it "entertaining," with themes that are timeless, "flawless characterization and relatable interactions" and asserted that the series "keeps many moments" from the original novel.

+At the 10th Crunchyroll Anime Awards in 2026, Anne Shirley was nominated for Best Drama and Best Slice of Life categories.